Goinn/CustomSounds/README.md

 * Special start (special.wav)
 * Special fail (specialfail.wav)
 * Special pass (specialpass.wav)
-* Max combo (maxcombo.wav)
+* Max multiplier / 6x multiplier (maxmultiplier.wav)
 * Wall hit (wall.wav)
 * Menu button click (buttonclick.wav)
 * Menu button hover (buttonhover.wav)
 * Game over  (gameover.wav)
+* BGM in result screen (resultbgm.wav)
+* Ambient in result screen (ambient.wav)
+* Applause in result screen (applause.wav)

 ## Setup
 !After an update you might have to either grab the newest release of CustomSounds or reinstall MelonLoader completely!

 0. Backup your game files
-1. Prepare Synth Riders for the use with mods by following the installation instructions for MelonLoader:  https://melonwiki.xyz/#/?id=automated-installation
+1. Prepare Synth Riders for the use with mods by following the installation instructions for MelonLoader:  https://wiki.synthriderz.com/en/guides/installing-mods
 2. Grab the newest version of CustomSounds from releases and add it under ./SynthRiders/Mods (create new directory if not existent)
 3. Extract the sound files from sfx.zip into the game directory
-4. Customize sounds by overwriting the sample sounds files under CustomSounds (all provided files are empty sound files)
+4. Customize sounds by overwriting the sample sounds files under CustomSounds All provided files are empty sound files and will mute existing sounds.
+If you want to keep the standard sound, delete the respective sound file!
 5. Profit?!

 ## Disclaimer